Windy City Bulls vs. Grand Rapids Gold - Game Highlights

 • Discuss this story on the NBA G League message board...

-- Lucky Nets Outlast Celtics in Home Opener - Long Island Nets
+- Windy City Falls to Grand Rapids on Buzzer Beater - Windy City Bulls

-- Osceola Magic Drop Home Opener to Austin Spurs 128-117 - Osceola Magic
+- Long Island Falls to Westchester at Home - Long Island Nets

-- College Park Earns 100th with in Franchise History in 104-95 Victory over Capital City Go-Go - College Park Skyhawks
+- Osceola Magic Comeback Comes up Short in 122-120 Loss to Austin Spurs - Osceola Magic

 The opinions expressed in this article are those of the writer(s), and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.